Anjok07/ultimatevocalremovergui/README.md

 pip install torch==1.6.0+cu101 torchvision==0.7.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html
 ```

+### FFmpeg

+FFmpeg must be installed and configured in order for the application to be able to process any track that isn't a *.wav* file.
+Instructions for installing FFmpeg can be found on YouTube, WikiHow, Reddit, GitHub, and many other sources around the web.

+- **Note:** If you are experiencing any errors when attempting to process any media audio files that are not the *.wav* format, please ensure FFmpeg is install & configured correctly.

 ### Running the Vocal Remover GUI & Models

 - Open the file labeled *'VocalRemover.py'*.